-Choose from the Anthropology, Economics, Psychology, and Sociology disciplines, or Political & Legal Environment of Public Administration (PUAD 295).
+Choose from the Anthropology, Economics, Psychology, and Sociology disciplines, or American Government in Action (PUAD 295).

 Select another Social Science elective if ECON 220 is used in the Fundamental General Education Core.

 Select another General Education Elective if MATH 215 is used in the Fundamental General Education Core.